GTRONICK/QBack/README.md

 C. Copying several files:

   1. Open your file explorer and copy the file paths to the black text box, end each file path with comma "," , for example:
+  You can also drag and drop the files into the sources text area.
+QBack will adapt the path adding the comma sign at the end.

 ### In Linux:

   /home/$USER/Downloads/Script.sh,
   /home/$USER/Documents/TextDocument.txt,

 ### In Windows:

   D:\DocumentsToCopy\Folder\WordDocument.docx,
   C:\Documents and settings\MyAppData\Game\Textures.mod,

-  2. Click on the "target" button to choose the destination folder.
+  2. Click on the "Target" button to choose the destination folder.
   3. If you want to inspect the target folder before copy, click on "Open target".
   4. Click on the "Backup button" to start the copy.

+D. Copying several files and folders, to diferent targets:

+  1. Open your file explorer and copy the file paths to the sources text area and append a comma at the end of each path, or drag and drop the files.
+  2. If you want to copy a file to a certain target, use the '>' symbol, for example:

+  /home/$USER/Downloads/Script.sh>/user/MyUser/media/USB_Storage,
+  /home/$USER/Documents/TextDocument.txt>/home/MyUser/BackupFolder,
+  /home/$USER/Downloads/QBack.sh,
+  /home/$USER/Documents/Text.txt,

+  This will cause QBack to copy the file Script.sh to /user/MyUser/media/USB_Storage, the file TextDocument.txt will be copied to /home/MyUser/BackupFolder, QBack.sh and Text.txt, will be copied to the default folder typed in the target line edit.

+E. Commenting paths:

+If you don't want to copy certain file in the list, just add the '#' sign to the start of the path to avoid its copy, for example:

+  #/home/$USER/Downloads/Script.sh>/user/MyUser/media/USB_Storage,
+  /home/$USER/Documents/TextDocument.txt>/home/MyUser/BackupFolder,
+  #/home/$USER/Downloads/QBack.sh,
+  /home/$USER/Documents/Text.txt,

+  This will avoid the copy of Script.sh, and QBack.sh.

 2. HOW TO BUILD FROM SOURCE
 ------------------------------------------------